jdgarwick/SonicPi/README.md

 <img width="1280" height="720" alt="image" src="https://github.com/user-attachments/assets/db2b3257-31be-42b7-9c04-a1c98b3e48ce" />

-The vertical line at the far left of the diagram shows that the sound starts at 0 amplitude, but goes up to full amplitude immediately (this is the attack phase which we'll cover next).
-Once at full amplitude it then moves in a straight line down to zero taking the amount of time specified by `release:`.  *Longer release times produce longer synth fade outs.*

 You can therefore change the duration of your sound by changing the release time.
 Have a play adding release times to your music.